eduardoleao052/Transformer-from-scratch/README.md

 - `torch_model.py` : File with the `Model` class.

 - `run.py` : Script ran by the `./run.sh` command.
 Trains the model.

-- `run.sh` : Bash script to be executed by the user.

 - `utils.py` : File with helper functions and classes.
 ## 2. Running it Yourself
 ### Requirements